SFIA skills-based job analysis - evolving community practice

 Here's some ideas:

-"Test and learn" is about ensuring that the role profiles you create using SFIA meet your organization's needs, are practical and adaptable, and focus on the key SFIA skills required for the role.
-It's important to continually review and refine the role profiles as needed to ensure they are effective and meet your organization's goals.
+"Test and learn" is about ensuring that the role profiles you create using SFIA meet your organisation's needs, are practical and adaptable, and focus on the key SFIA skills required for the role.
+It's important to continually review and refine the role profiles as needed to ensure they are effective and meet your organisation's goals.

 Organisational fit